Anti-Entrophic/SecuAity_bbs/README.md

 # SecuAity_bbs
-a bbs that I'm developing for our class.(A uniformly managed class including Confidentiality Technology, Information Security and AICS)
+a bbs that I'm developing for our class.(A uniformly managed class including Confidentiality Technology, Information Security and AICS, from which the name of bbs derives)